 E.g. A contact reaches a segmentation node with the condition ‘Contact’s lifecycle stage is ‘At Risk’, and the campaign has an exit condition of ‘Has placed an order’, Ometria checks whether or not the contact has placed an order before it checks the lifecycle status.

-Finally, you can also insure against over-sending from the Email Settings screen.
+Finally, you can also insure against over-sending from the Frequency capping screen.

-Scroll down to the field Maximum emails sent per 24 hours and enter 1 (or 2 at most).
+Scroll down to the Email field and enter 1 per day (or 2 at most).

 This ensures that a contact can only receive 1 (or 2) emails from you in a 24 hour period.